VladimirV99/BlogApp/README.md

     npm run start --prefix angular

 You can now open the website on localhost:4200 in the browser.
 To close the app shut down the servers in the reverse order.

+## Building for production

+Build the client to get served from the back end server

+    npm install --prefix angular
+    npm run prod --prefix angular

+or use the heroku postbuild script which will do the same

+    npm run heroku-postbuild

+then install server-side dependencies and start the server in production mode

+    npm install
+    env NODE_ENV=production npm run start

+you can also set other environment variables to fit your environment

 ## License